Biden administration to roll back the Betsy DeVos Title IX rules

 Cardona said that the new rule will go into effect Aug.
 1.

-The post Biden administration to roll back the Betsy DeVos Title IX rules appeared first on Minnesota Reformer.
+The post Biden administration to roll back the Betsy DeVos Title IX rules appeared first on Maine Morning Star.